Racial segregation in the United Kingdom: British Rail

 The Euston colour bar was brought to light in 1966 by Dominica-born Asquith Xavier who was refused a job as a guard by British Rail, after receiving a letter telling him that he had been rejected for a job at Euston because there was a "ban on coloured men".
 He later became the first non-white train guard at Euston railway station.
 Trevor Phillips, when chairman of the Commission for Racial Equality, said in 2006: "Asquith's stand against discrimination brought to light the inadequacy of early race discrimination laws and persistent widespread discrimination faced by ethnic minorities."
 A plaque at the station commemorates his achievement.

 In 1956, the BBC current affairs series Panorama focused on the colour bar on the railway featuring interviews at Smithfield depot.
 A manager defended a policy of not employing non-white workers.

 Buckingham Palace

-Non-white members of staff were banned from taking clerical roles at Buckingham Palace until at least the latter part of the 1960s.
-In 1968, the Queen’s chief financial manager, Charles Tryon, 2nd Baron Tryon, sought to secure an exemption from proposed amendments to the Race Relations Act.
-He stated that it was policy to allow people of colour only to work as domestic servants at the Palace.
+Non-white people were banned from clerical roles at Buckingham Palace until at least the latter part of the 1960s.
+In 1968, the Queen’s chief financial manager, Charles Tryon, 2nd Baron Tryon, sought to secure an exemption from proposed provisions of the Race Relations Act.
+He stated that it was policy to only employ people of colour as domestic servants at the Palace.

 When the Act passed it included an exemption specified that if a member of Palace staff complained about racial discrimination then the case would be heard by the Home Secretary rather than the law courts.
 This exemption still applies today.

-The date the colour bar at Buckingham Palace ended has not been revealed but it is claimed that records have shown that people of colour have been employed since the 1990s.
+The date the colour bar at Buckingham Palace ended is not clear but records show that people of colour have been employed since the 1990s.